OpenFn/docs/blog/2021-10-20-the-case-for-health-information-exchange.md

 and treated if her healthcare workers had access to a comprehensive view of her medical history.

-A health information exchange would mitigate these issues and store data in a single database.
+A health information exchange would mitigate these issues and allow data to be stored in a single database.
 All authorized stakeholders would be able to access and update this single health record and Mariam wouldn’t need to stress about her paper prescription she lost from years ago. **Patient data is only one piece of the puzzle and other important health data such as information on facilities, providers, and supplies can also be managed in the health information exchange system.**